BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 2. Why is Whitelisting necessary?

+To prevent inappropriate actions and to stay compliant with Nexus Terms of Service, **BG3SX** only allows the vanilla medium and tall humanoid races.

+Whitelisting allows other modders to add their races to the **BG3SX** system.

 ### 3. How to tell if a mod uses Whitelisting?

 ### 4. Is it possible to Whitelist a mod that you are using and you are not the creator of?